The Accounting Act lays down the rules of accounting and preparing financial statements.

 - cash flow statement.

-An entity that did not achieve two of the following three criteria in the financial year for which it is preparing a financial statement as well as in the year preceding that financial year:
+An entity that fails to meet two of the following three criteria in the financial year for which it is preparing financial statements as well as in the year preceding that financial year:

-- average annual full-time employment of at least 50 people;
+- average annual full time equivalent of no more than 50 people;

-can prepare a financial statement in a simplified form, providing information as set out in Roman letters and numerals in Annex 1 to the Accountancy Act.
-Additional information is prepared in a simplified form.
+can prepare a simplified financial statement, providing information as set out in Roman letters and numerals in Annex 1 to the Accounting Act.
 Accordingly, additional information is prepared in a simplified form.

-Storage and submission of documents as well as audit, announcement and publication
+Storage and submission of documents; audit, announcement and publication

 Approved annual financial statements are permanently stored.